Logo

 On 14 February 2015, Kumar Sangakkara became the second highest run scorer in One-Day International history, by surpassing Australian Ricky Ponting.

-Kumar Sangakkara achieved this milestone during the first match of 2015 ICC Cricket World Cup against New Zealand, but Sri Lanka lost the match.
+Kumar Sangakkara achieved this milestone during the first match of the 2015 ICC Cricket World Cup against New Zealand, but Sri Lanka lost the match.

-On 26 February 2015 in 2015 ICC Cricket World Cup against Bangladesh, Kumar Sangakkara scored his 22nd ODI century in his 400th appearance in One-Day Internationals.
+On 26 February 2015 in the 2015 ICC Cricket World Cup against Bangladesh, Kumar Sangakkara scored his 22nd ODI century in his 400th appearance in One-Day Internationals.

 Kumar Sangakkara only scored 45 runs, it was Sri Lanka's first World Cup defeat in a quarter final after 1999.